AdobeDocs/experience-manager-guides.en/help/product-guide/cs-install-guide/conf-folder-level.md

 >[!IMPORTANT]
 >
 > When you create a folder profile, by default it does not contain any templates.
-You must add the required templates in the folder profile to make them available to your authors.
+You must add the required templates in the folder profile to make them available to your Authors.

 ## Configure conditional attributes for global or folder-level profiles {#id1889D0I305Z}